-Last year, we chose to take a very aggressive step for the 2021 Levy (paid in CY 2022), and we have taken that same step for the 2022 Levy, paid in CY 2023, because the ENTIRE levy is designated to be paid to the Police Pension Fund.
+Two years ago, we chose to take a very aggressive step for the 2021 Levy (paid in CY 2022), and we took the same step last year for the 2022 Levy, paid in CY 2023, because the ENTIRE levy was designated to be paid to the Police Pension Fund.
+We have once again designated the ENTIRE levy to be paid to the Police Pension Fund for the third year in a row.

 Why have we had to do this?
-From the 2012 Statutory Minimum Contribution required by the State to the 2022 Contribution, a total of 11 levy years, there has been an increase in that minimum annual contribution of 296% (from \$185,388 to \$548,812).
-Our past funding decisions for Property Tax dollars for general operations became unsustainable because the Village's ENTIRE levy has only been "allowed" to increase by 23%.
+From the 2012 Statutory Minimum Contribution required by the State to the 2023 Minimum Contribution, a total of 12 levy years, there has been an increase in that minimum annual contribution of 320% (from \$185,388 to \$592,750).
+Our past funding decisions for Property Tax dollars for general operations became unsustainable because the Village's ENTIRE levy has only been "allowed" to increase by 29% (from 530k to 683k).